Are you making the most of Ash Wednesday?

 Get on the map

 If you’re in the Diocese of Central New York, we do an annual diocesan-wide map and listing of Ash Wednesday services, Ashes-to-Go locations, and Shrove Tuesday pancake suppers.
 We also invite people to join us through an ad campaign on Facebook.
-Please make sure your CNY parish is included by filling out this form to tell me about your events.
+Please make sure your CNY parish is included by filling out this form to tell us about your events.

 Create a takeaway—or Lent in a Bag!